mrakgr/The-Spiral-Language/readme.md

 You want to operate on only a few fields of a record, but end up dragging the whole thing through the join point by accident.

 The bottom up segment is troublesome - you do not get handholding from the type system when applying functions, so you have even more incentive to use records just in care you miss because the error messages would be better.
 Since Spiral does function nesting where other languages would use multiple arguments, it is easy to miss one and not realize it until much later when the whole thing is done.
-Then you have to go like a ping pong ball through the codebase fixing type errors as they crop up, similarly how it would be in a dynamic language.
+The bottom-up segment forces you to go like a ping pong ball through the codebase fixing type errors much after they have been made, similarly how it would be in a dynamic language.

-But records are leaky. here is another way that they can leak, by misspeling optional fields.
+Records are leaky.
+Here is another way that they can leak by misspeling optional fields.

 ```
 open real_core